 With a decor that crosses a Japanese cocktail bar with whispers of Emerald City, Gibson is known for being one of the finest cocktail bars around, especially when you’re going for classics with an innovative twist.
 Their current cocktail concept grounds itself on crossing regional ingredients with the templates of classic cocktails, though its staples still remain, including its Japanese-inspired Gibson martini, concocted with Roku Gin and homemade sake vermouth.

 The Caribbean lands in Chinatown with Lime House on Jiak Chuan Road.
-This restaurant is home to a rum bar that specialises in cocktails with Caribbean-inspired flavours along with a healthy selection of bottlings for you to peruse and order tasting portions of.
+This restaurant is home to Bago, a rum bar that specialises in tiki-style classics, along with a healthy selection of bottlings for you to peruse and order tasting portions of.

 Potato Head has become a household name in its native Bali, Hong Kong, and now, Singapore.
 Housed in a heritage building, Potato Head in Keong Saik is where numerous concepts coalesce, including a burger-focused diner, a rooftop bar, and a cocktail den with an ever-changing cocktail menu.
 You could spend your whole evening there, hopping from one level to another, and no two scenes will be the same.